wuyuanq/MatrixAcidization/README.md

 #### V4.0

-V4.0 extends the physical model from single-phase flow to two-phase water–oil flow.
+V4.0 extends the physical model from single-phase flow to two-phase water–oil flow based on V2.0.
 It includes saturation-dependent flow behavior and phase-specific velocities.

 #### V5.0